josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🩺_presenting_complaint.md

 ---

-## 🩸 Why the threshold for evidence should nevertheless be high
+## 🩸 Why The Threshold For Evidence Should Nevertheless Be High

 The burden of poor preparation is not distributed evenly through the Defence system.